March 30 - May 20, 2000

 fullness of the home.
 Filling the gallery with intermittent sonic

-burstsrecordings taken from domestic activitiesthis installation haunts
+burstsrecordings taken from domestic activitiesthis installation

 the space with all that is customarily repressed: the body, notions of